jonnypetraglia/ebrew/README.md

 # EBREW

 EBREW lets you create EPUB books and documents using Markdown and a simple JSON metadata format.
-To get started, install `ebrew` via npm and set up a new book:
+To get started, install `ebrew` via npm and start a new book:

     > npm i -g ebrew